robpon/GraphicE/README.md

 # GraphicE
 GraphicE is simple graphic editor on web .

-# What can I do with this?
+# What can you do with this?

 With GraphicE you can edit photos, draw and add any text.